 Get a good display size

-Take note of the color quality and brightness
+Take note of the colour quality and brightness

 Don’t pay much attention to megapixels